Tadukhipa: Life in Egypt

 King Tushratta sent his daughter to Egypt with many gifts for Pharaoh Amenhotep.
 These gifts included: a gold-plated chariot inlaid with precious stones, a pair of horses, a litter adorned with gold and precious stones, clothes and garments, a horse saddle adorned with gold eagles, jewelry such as bracelets, armlets, and other ornaments, and a large chest to hold those items.
 Amenhotep had offered to send golden statues to Tushratta as part of the marriage agreement.
 However, no evidence exists that the gifts were sent to Mitanni.

 Tushratta had requested that his daughter become Great Royal Wife to Amenhotep.
 However, the position was already held by Queen Tiye.
 Amenhotep III died soon after Tadukhipa's arrival in Egypt and his son, Amenhotep IV, became pharaoh.
 Tadukhipa's existence in Egypt is attested to through Amarna letters that mention her, including missives Tushratta sent asking after the golden statues he was promised by Amenhotep III.
-It is speculated that Tadukhipa eventually remarried Amenhotep IV, however it has not been definitively proven.
+It is speculated that Tadukhipa eventually remarried Amenhotep IV.
+During the reign of Amenhotep IV, Tushratta wrote to him multiple times and frequently mentioned his daughter, who had become Amenhotep IV’s wife, for example: